csantanapr/tutorial-tekton-pipeline/README.md

 ## Create Application

 You can use an existing Node.js application, or create a new one.
-For example using the express framework:
+For example using the [expressjs](https://expressjs.com/) framework:
 ```bash
 npx express-generator --view=pug src
 ```